-Tunisian energy minister, officials sacked over graft accusations: source
+Tunisian energy minister, officials sacked over graft accusations - government

-TUNIS (Reuters) - Tunisia’s Prime Minister Youssef Chahed sacked the energy minister, Khaled Kaddour, and four other senior officials linked to that ministry on Friday over corruption accusations, an official source said.
+TUNIS (Reuters) - Tunisia’s Prime Minister Youssef Chahed sacked the energy minister, Khaled Kaddour, and four other senior figures linked to that ministry on Friday over corruption accusations, government officials said.

-Chahed ordered the merger of the ministries of energy and industry and launched an investigation into the accusations, the official source told Reuters.
+Chahed ordered an investigation and the merger of the ministries of energy and industry, an official source told Reuters.
+One of the officials denied any wrong doing, but there was no immediate comment from the minister or the others.

+Government spokesman Iyad Dahmani said the sacked were accused of allowing a Tunisian investor to explore the Halk Manzel oilfield - one of the country’s most important sites - without having to go through a licensing round.

+The deal over the oilfield near the coastal city of Monastir also came with unjustified tax privileges, Dahmani said.

-There was no immediate comment from Kaddour - the first minister targeted in a crackdown on corruption that Chahed launched last year.
+Kaddour is the first minister targeted in a crackdown on corruption that Chahed launched last year.
 So far only mid-level officials have lost their jobs.

-One of the other officials dismissed on Friday - secretary of state for energy, Hachem Hmidi - told Reuters he denied the accusations.
+One of the other officials dismissed on Friday - Secretary of State for Energy, Hachem Hmidi - told Reuters he denied the accusations.

 “My exit from the government helps me to devote myself to the case and prove that I am innocent of these malicious charges,” he said.

-There were no immediate statements from the other officials named by the source - the director general of fuel, the head of the national oil company, ETAP, and the ministry’s director general of legal affairs.
+The other officials named by the official source were the director general of fuel, the head of the national oil company, ETAP, and the ministry’s director general of legal affairs.

 Corruption was one of main catalysts of the 2011 revolt against autocrat Zine El-Abidine Ben Ali.
 Many Tunisians complain graft remains widespread despite a democratic transition since 2011 with free elections.